everest-engineering/lhotse/README.md

 Event replaying takes the system back to a previous point in time in order to apply a different interpretation of what it means to process an event.

-The simplest way of executing a replay is to wipe all projections and then reapply every event ever emitted so as to rebuild using the latest logic.
+The simplest way of executing a replay is to wipe all projections and then reapply every event ever emitted to rebuild using the latest logic.
 This is a valid approach for fledgling applications but may not be acceptable once the system has scaled up.
 More advanced approaches are made possible by assigning event processors to different processing groups and running a mixture of subscribing and tracking event processors.
 Advanced configuration opens up the